loureirorg/learnwithdaniel.com/blog/_posts/2020-01-16-wordpress-show-the-current-year-on-the-footer/README.md

 tags: ['WordPress', 'PHP']
 author: Daniel Loureiro
 ---
+Shortcodes are strings that WordPress replace with dynamic content.
+<!-- more -->

-How do you put a video from your library on an article?
-Answer: you write `[video src="my-video.mp4"]` in a paragraph.
+I'm sure you know how to put a video from the library on an article.
+You write `[video src="my-video.mp4"]` in the paragraph and the video will show.

-WordPress will replace the `[video ...]` string with the actual video from your library.
+WordPress replaces the `[video ...]` string with the actual video from your library.
 This is an example of shortcode usage.
 Shortcodes are strings enclosed by brackets `[]`.
-<!-- more -->

 Shortcodes extend the editor.
 With them, you are not limited to Gutemberg's blocks, nor to text styling only.
 They allow us to add dynamic content provided by plugins.